This is Part 1 of a 2 Part Series on Using Drones for Survival Security Monitoring

 - They’re easy to maneuver, and you can alter directions rapidly when needed.

-- One drawback of some quadcopters is they have a shorter flight time, so they may not be able to travel as far as a fixed-wing drone.
+- One drawback of some quadcopters is their shorter flight time, so they may not be able to travel as far as a fixed-wing drone.

 - They use more battery life, and they’re not as wind-resistant as other forms of drones.